tBuLi/symfit/docs/fitting_types.rst

 where ``data_per_var`` is a dict containing variable names: value pairs.

-Now all that is left is to call ``leastsqbound`` and have it find the best fit parameters::
+..
+All that is left is to do a minimization, not nescessarily using leastsqbound Now all that is left is to call ``leastsqbound`` and have it find the best fit parameters::

     best_fit_parameters, covariance_matrix = leastsqbound(